kbilsted/NotepadPlusPlusPluginPack.Net/README.md

 When publishing your plugin you should build in Release mode for both x86 and x64 and publish both resulting dll's (e.g. `bin/Release/myPlugin.dll` and `/bin/Release-x64/MyPlugin.dll`)

+## Requirements

+  * works with .NET Runtime 4.0 and above
+  * UNICODE plugins only.

+### v0.94.00
+The last version to work with Notepad++ v4.6.3 or below (newer versions of notepad++ use a different plugin structure, so you need to use a newer version of this framework)

+### v0.93.96

+The last known version to run vs2015 is v0.93.96 (https://github.com/kbilsted/NotepadPlusPlusPluginPack.Net/releases) with a little fidling you may be able to get newer versions to run 2015 as well.
+I just haven't tested it.

 ## Versioning
 Until we reach v1.0 expect a bit of chaos and breaking changes.